tjrobinson/tjrobinson.net/obsidian/Azure Functions - The listener for function 'MyTimerFunction' was unable to start.md

 ---
 title: Azure Functions - The listener for function 'MyTimerFunction' was unable to start
 ---
+# Azure Functions - The listener for function 'MyTimerFunction' was unable to start

 ```
 2020-12-21T10:09:09.038 [Error] The listener for function 'MyTimerFunction' was unable to start.